karlchris/data-engineering/docs/data-engineering/visualization/README.md

 Once the data has been transformed into the desired format, the next step is creating visual representations that are more easily understood by stakeholders.

+!!! note

-> Typically, data analysts are responsible for this.
+    Typically, data analysts are responsible for this.

 As data engineers, we are often involved in setting up the visualization platforms and ensuring the freshness and availability of the dashboards and reports.